Global Water PL200-H Hydrant Water Pressure Logger

 Stock Check Availability

-The Global Water PL200-H Hydrant Water Pressure Logger is an easy to use water pressure data logger that will assist you to quickly identify and locate distribution pressure problems as well as a wealth of system modeling data.
-The Hydrant Water Pressure Logger's ez-connect adapter system allows you to connect directly to a standard 2 ½ inch NST(NH) fire hydrant port, or easily adapt to other hose threads and special "city" threads.
-Designed to resemble a regular hydrant cap, the PL200-H is less likely to be stolen or vandalized by casual passers by.
+The Global Water PL200-H Hydrant Water Pressure Logger is an easy-to-use water pressure data logger that allows users to quickly identify and locate distribution pressure problems as well as a wealth of system modeling data.
+The Hydrant Water Pressure Logger's ez-connect adapter system allows users to connect directly to a standard 2 ½ inch NST(NH) fire hydrant port, or easily adapt to other hose threads and special "city" threads.
+Designed to resemble a regular hydrant cap, the PL200-H is less likely to be stolen or vandalized by casual passersby.

 Questions & Answers